rebel47/rebel47.github.io/README.md

   Built with **Tailwind CSS** for a minimal, responsive, and mobile-friendly design.

 - 🌍 **GitHub Pages Deployment**
-  Easy to host and update directly from this repository.
+  Hosted directly from this repository with automatic updates on push.

 ---

 ## 🛠️ Tech Stack

-- **Frontend:** HTML, CSS, Tailwind CSS
+- **Frontend:** HTML, Tailwind CSS
 - **Deployment:** GitHub Pages

 ---